-If even my first jewelry I've posted here on my blue enameled CW was cut rose jewelry set.
-Because I am quite fond of that wonderful combination of diamond, silver and deep blue.
+My first jewelry I've posted here was my blue enameled cut rose jewelry set.
+I'm quite fond of that wonderful combination of diamond, silver and deep blue.

-This is a stunning and rare piece from ca 1830 France (Georgian period in England, reign of Louis Phillipe in France).
-Opulent, large, total of 75 diamond encrusted and of 14/18K k gold ring with vibrant deep royal blue enamel, it is fit for royalty.
+Therefore you understand that I am very happy with my newest acquisition; this beautiful Georgian blue enameled gold rose cut diamond ring.
+It's a stunning and rare French piece from ca 1830 (Georgian period in England, reign of Louis Phillipe in France).
+Opulent, large, total of 75 diamond encrusted and of 14/18K k gold ring with vibrant deep royal blue enamel, it's fit for royalty.
 Even the back side is a work of art.
 The ring is predominantly yellow gold with silver mounts to set off the diamonds.

 The band is wide with a groove along its length.
 There is a decoration on either side acting as extra support for the large, heavy top.
 The back of the ring is solid gold, hand chased with florid designs.
 There is one hallmark I cannot not decipher but the ring was tested for at least 14K.